 Normal growth — supported by good nutrition, enough sleep, and regular exercise — is one of the best overall indicators of a child's good health.

 Your child's growth pattern is largely determined by genetics.
-Pushing a child to eat extra food or greater than recommended amounts of vitamins, minerals, or other nutrients will not increase his or her height and may lead to weight problems.
+Pushing kids to eat extra food or get higher amounts of vitamins, minerals, or other nutrients will not increase their height and may lead to weight problems.

 For both sexes, these hormone-driven changes are accompanied by growth spurts that transform children into physically mature teens as their bodies develop.

 Breast development, usually the first noticeable sign of puberty in girls, may begin anytime between ages 8 and 13.
-These characteristics describe the sequence of events in girls as they move through puberty:
+Events in girls as they go through puberty:

 - Breasts begin to develop and hips become rounded.

 - The increase in the rate of growth in height begins.

 - Pubic hair begins to appear, usually 6–12 months after the start of breast development.
 About 15% of girls will develop pubic hair before breast development starts.

 - The uterus and vagina, as well as labia and clitoris, increase in size.

 - Pubic hair is well established and breasts grow further.